Mskat/TheFriendsQuiz/README.md

 # Friends Quiz

-The application checks knowledge of a TV show "The Friends" in the form of a quiz.
+The application checks the knowledge of the TV show Friends in the form of a quiz.

 ![layout-2018-02-06-183856_1](https://user-images.githubusercontent.com/33321088/35875040-6e909094-0b6e-11e8-9b9c-4cfd6d2069f7.png)